 United We Must

-Conversation is not a competition of the minds, but a melting of God’s will in and through us to help out our brothers and sisters, to find peace, and understand the direction of God.
-In God We Trust is a focus of MUST within the framework of our daily duties and chores.
-Thanksgiving, Prayer, and Thought precede our Work Wisdom and Worth.
+A conversation is not a competition of the minds, but a melting of God’s will in and through us to help out our brothers and sisters, to find peace, and understand the direction of God.
+In God, We Trust, is a focus of MUST within the framework of our daily duties and chores.
+Thanksgiving, Prayer, and Thought, precede our Work, Wisdom, and Worth.

 Together, we can all make this the best of times to fight fear, evil, greed, lust, and power of corruption to help navigate our world into the grace of God.
 People cloud good information and inventions by conversations of competition without good intentions.
 We put on a front of colors to hide our hearts of stone.
-Let us unite and ask God to turn our hard hearts back into God, Loving Flesh, so that we can pray, train the next generation to do better than we are doing right now.
-Today’s Question
+Let us unite and ask God to turn our hard hearts back into God, Loving Flesh so that we can pray and train the next generation to do better than we are doing right now.

-Are you going to fight this war alone or will you train with God’s army on ONE, the winning Team?
+Are you going to fight this war alone or will you train with God’s army of ONE, the winning Team?

 1 Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother,